klaytn/klaytn-docs/docs/node/errors-and-troubleshooting.md

 ```

-## Can't deploy smart contract using truffle with following error message.
+## Can't deploy smart contract using truffle with following error message. <a id="can-t-deploy-smart-contract-using-truffle-with-following-error-message"></a>

 ```
 Error: Returned error: The method net_version does not exist/is not available